 Hypertension is a fancy medical term used to describe elevated blood pressure that occurs frequently or persists.

-Your body may be impacted by insulin resistance in a number of ways, one of which affects the cardiovascular system.
+Your body may be impacted by glucose and insulin resistance in a number of ways, one of which affects the cardiovascular system.
 Your veins, arteries, and heart are at an increased risk of damage if your blood sugar levels fluctuate excessively.

 The following are a few more ways that poor blood sugar levels can increase the risk of hypertension: